Causes of vulval cancer

 Having one or more risk factors does not mean you will definitely get cancer.
 And if you do not have any risk factors, it does not mean you will not get vulval cancer.

 The risk of developing vulval cancer increases with age.
-Most of the women who are diagnosed with vulval cancer are aged 65 or over.
-Vulval cancer in older women is usually linked to a skin condition called lichen sclerosus.
+Most people who are diagnosed with vulval cancer are aged 65 or over.
+Vulval cancer in older people is usually linked to a skin condition called lichen sclerosus.

-Some long-term (chronic) skin conditions of the vulva can increase a woman’s risk of developing vulval cancer.
+Some long-term (chronic) skin conditions of the vulva can increase the risk of developing vulval cancer.

 Vulval lichen sclerosus (LS) and vulval lichen planus (LP)